 “I am especially holding up this saint as an example to young people who are the hope of the Church and of humanity.”

 – Pope John Paul 11, Message to the Bishop of Albano for the Centenary of the Death of St. Maria Goretti

-The tour was in conjunction with the Holy Year of Mercy.
-This tour presented an opportunity to learn from the example set for us by St. Maria Goretti, to obtain grace by venerating her relics, and to spread the story of this virtuous and merciful saint.
+The tour is in conjunction with the Holy Year of Mercy that will begin on December 8 of this year.
+This tour presents an opportunity to learn from the example set for us by St. Maria Goretti, to obtain grace by venerating her relics, and to spread the story of this virtuous and merciful saint.